-- A custom resource definition (CRD) allows end users to create "Cassandra" objects in Kubernetes. - Contains configuration options for Cassandra (e.g. node count, jvm tuning options). - The Cassandra controller listens to state changes on the Cassandra custom resource definition. - Modifies StatefulSets to match the requirements specified in the Cassandra CRD.
+- A custom resource definition (CRD) allows end users to create "Cassandra" objects -- Clusters and Data Centers -- in Kubernetes. - Contains configuration options for Cassandra (e.g. node count, JVM tuning options). - The Cassandra controller listens to state changes on the Cassandra CRDs. - Modifies StatefulSets and other K8s resources to match the requirements specified in the Cassandra CRD.